-The G-856AX has a small programming switch located on the console's microprocessor circuit board.
-This switch is the 'dual in-line plastic' type and provides a set of eight individual switches as shown in Figure 22.
+The G-857 has a small programming switch located on the console's circuit board.
+This switch is the 'dual in-line plastic' type and provides a set of eight individual switches as shown in Figure 23.
 Its settings allow the functional adjustment of the instrument to make it more noise insensitive, accurate, power efficient and better suited to your specific application.

-Figure 22.
+Figure 23.
 Location of console's internal programming switch.

 To gain access to the programming switch, remove the instrument from its case just as you would to replace batteries.
-Look near the right rear corner on the top circuit board.
+Look near the back of the circuit board to the right of the Lithium battery.
 You will find a rectangular switch with eight small levers.
 The switch is small and you will need a small pointed object like a pencil tip to change the switch settings.
 Notice that the switch positions are labeled 1 through 8 and that the ON position is identified by a dot or labeled 'ON' depending on the switch model.
 Typically, switches 1 through 5 are off and switches 6 through 8 are on.
-The functions of these switches and the operation state associated with their settings are summarized in Table 4.
+The functions of these switches and the operation state associated with their settings are summarized in